Eintracht Frankfurt: Stadium

 Though the media usually refer to the ground by the official name, Deutsche Bank Park, Eintracht fans faithful typically use the original name, Waldstadion.

 Reserve team

 Eintracht Frankfurt U21 is the reserve team of Eintracht Frankfurt.
 The team played as U23 (Under 23) to emphasize the character of the team as a link between the youth academy and professional team.
-The club board decided to dissolve the team after the 2013–14 season while playining in the regular league system in the fourth tier, the Regionalliga Süd.
+The club board decided to dissolve the team after the 2013–14 season while playing in the regular league system in the fourth tier, the Regionalliga Süd.

-On 14 February 2022 Eintracht Frankfurt applied to have a reserves team to be re-admitted to the 5th tier Hessenliga for the 2022–23 season.
+On 14 February 2022, Eintracht Frankfurt applied to have a reserves team to be re-admitted to the 5th tier Hessenliga for the 2022–23 season.

+In the first season after being re-admitted, Frankfurt II won the Hessenliga and got promoted to the Regionalliga Südwest, where they play now.

 Rivalries and friendships

 The club's main rival is from across the Main river, the side Kickers Offenbach.
 The clubs played the 1959 German championship final, which Eintracht won.

 Eintracht also maintain rivalries with Darmstadt 98 regionally, known as the Hesse derby, as well with 1.
 FSV Mainz 05 and 1.
 FC Kaiserslautern in Rhineland-Palatinate.

 The club's original rival was Frankfurt city-rival FSV Frankfurt.
 In both clubs' early years, there used to be a fierce rivalry, but after World War II Eintracht proved to be the stronger club and the ways parted and the rivalry deteriorated due to lack of contact.
 Nowadays, the fan relations tend to be friendly.

 The 2011–12 season saw Eintracht play FSV in a league match for the first time in almost 50 years.
 The last league game between the two had been played on 27 January 1962, then in the Oberliga Süd.
 For the first of the two matches, FSV's home game on 21 August 2011, the decision was made to move to Eintracht's stadium as FSV's Bornheimer Hang only holds less than 11,000 spectators.
 Eintracht won 4–0.
 The second match on 18 February 2012 ended in another victory for Eintracht, a 6–1 rout.

 A friendship between two Eintracht fan clubs and supporters of English club Oldham Athletic has lasted for over 30 years after fans from each club met at an international football tournament.
 Small sections of each club's support will pay a visit to the other's ground at least once a season.
 Eintracht supporters also have an international friendship with supporters of Italian club Atalanta.